lakshmi96amz/chern-bands-hovhs-moire/README.md

 ## Overview
-This repository contains the numerical implementation of the moiré surface-state Hamiltonian of 3D topological insulators, band structure calculations, Berry curvature evaluation, Chern number computation, and detection of higher-order Van Hove singularities.
+This repository contains the numerical implementation of the moiré surface-state Hamiltonian of 3D topological insulators, band structure calculations, Berry curvature evaluation, intrinsic anomalous hall conductivity analysis, and detection of higher-order Van Hove singularities.

 ## Requirements